saeedhei/team-somaya-hosainzada/docs/next/setup-next.md

 Would you like to use Turbopack? (recommended) Yes Would you like to customize the import alias (`@/*` by default)?
 No

 4- where there is package.json, is root.
-We should go to for installing dependencies for a Node.js project  npm install (for each project)
+We should go to there for installing dependencies for a Node.js project  npm install (for each project)

 #Run-Next